 Click here to download the above photograph in a large wallpaper format (2560×1600).

-- Continuous shooting up to 5 frames per second: Shoot at up to 8 frames per second with the optional MB-D10 Multi-power Battery Pack.
+- Continuous Shooting Speed: Up to 5 FPS, Up to 8 FPS with the optional MB-D10 Battery Pack

-- Nikon Picture Control settings: Advanced color control with 9 customizable settings and 4 preset options allow fine tuning of image appearance preferences.
+- Nikon Picture Control Settings: Advanced color control with 9 customizable settings and 4 preset options

 Click here to download the above photograph in a large wallpaper format (2560×1600).